rzk-lang/sHoTT/src/hott/13-truncation-levels.rzk.md

-# 13. Higher Truncations Levels
+# 13. Higher Truncation Levels

 This is a literate `rzk` file: